 To allow plenty of time to sanitize attractions, shops and generally do some deep cleaning in the evenings, park hours have been reduced across the property.
-Due also in part to the elimination of evening shows and fireworks until further notice, park close around 7 PM daily.
+Due also in part to the elimination of evening shows and fireworks until further notice, parks close earlier than pre-pandemic times.
 Of course, this varies by day and by park so be sure to check the My Disney Experience app or talk to guest services at your Disney resort to check park hours during your visit.

 10. No Parades or Fireworks

 Crowds congregate during parades, laser shows and fireworks to get the best view of the action.
 For this reason, even though the parks are allowing reduced guests numbers each day it is safest if Disney does not continue parades and fireworks right now.
 The bright side of not staying late for evening fireworks is that you can hit your resort hotel early for extra rest as you prep for your next park day.
 There are also things at the resort to enjoy like movies under the stars, time at the pool and enjoying the resort movie channels.